 Tobacco products constrict blood vessels and limit blood and oxygen delivery to tissues.

 It is very important that you give your hyperbaric medicine team a complete list of all medications you are taking.
 This includes non-prescription drugs.
 Some medications change the body’s response to oxygen.
 These will be discussed with you on an individual basis.

-Delay for Illness
+Delay for illness

-Patients who experience cold or flu symptoms (like fever, cough, sore throat, nausea, vomiting, headache, diarrhea, or generalized body aches) should immediately notify a hyperbaric staff member.
+Patients who experience cold or flu symptoms (like fever, cough, sore throat, nausea, vomiting, headache, diarrhea or generalized body aches) should immediately notify a hyperbaric staff member.
 These symptoms may require a temporary delay in your treatment schedule.

-Clothing is Provided for Treatment
+Clothing is provided for treatment

 You will be provided with 100% cotton garments to wear during therapy.
 Also, personal items are not permitted in the hyperbaric chamber.
 These include:

-- Hair Spray/Make-up
+- Hair spray and make-up